SamillWong/samillwong.github.io/README.md

-# samillwong.github.io
+# samiko@127.0.0.1~$
-A personal blog for anything infosec, mostly HackTheBox writeups.
+A personal blog for anything cybersecurity, mostly HackTheBox and CTF writeups.